AmmariAbdelmounaim/ssr-like-a-chad/README.md

 ## Contributing

 Feel free to open issues and submit pull requests if you'd like to contribute or report any bugs.

-## License

-This project is licensed under the MIT License.

----

-Thanks for checking out the project!
-If you have any questions or suggestions, feel free to reach out.